After Back Surgery: Your Hospital Recovery

-Tubes to drain the incision.
+- Tubes to drain the incision.

-An IV to give you fluids and medication.
+- An IV to give you fluids and medication.

-A catheter (tube) to drain your bladder.
+- A catheter (tube) to drain your bladder.

-Boots or special stockings on your legs to help prevent blood clots.
+- Boots, compression devices, or special stockings on your legs to help prevent blood clots.

-Getting Up and Moving
+Getting up and moving

 Abdominal muscles support the spine.
 Tightening these muscles to "brace" yourself helps prevent pain and reinjury.

-Put your hands on the lower part of your stomach.
+- Put your hands on the lower part of your stomach.
 Gently tighten your abdominal muscles by pulling in your stomach.
 Breathe normally without relaxing your abdomen.

-You may be given a brace to keep your back stable.
+- You may be given a brace to keep your back stable.
 If so, you'll be shown how to wear it.